A-therapist

 Information on further support agencies and services (if applicable)

-Where a more detailed report is requested by the client/carer/commissioning body, the reasons for this will be discussed and a fee agreed before the report is produced.
+Where a more detailed Discharge Report is requested by the client/carer/commissioning body, the reasons for this will be discussed and a fee agreed and paid before the report is produced.
+Requests, payment and completion of a formal Discharge Report must be completed within 14 days of the date of discharge.

 Following discharge, client records will be managed in accordance with A-therapist’s data security policy.